zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/installing-and-managing-apps/introduction-to-managing-apps.md

 ## Installing Apps

-Apps can be installed to your DXP Installation either through the UI or through the file system.
-You can [use the file system](./installing-apps-via-the-file-system.md) to drop an LPKG file into your deployment directory, either with a server restart or using auto deployment.
-Note that you should install apps through the file system with a server restart in production-grade environments.
+Apps can be installed to your DXP Installation either through the UI (including the Purchased Apps or App Manager screens in the Control Panel) or through the file system.
+Installing an app will require a server restart, so plan the installation accordingly.
+See [Installing Apps](./installing-apps) for more information on both of these installation methods.

-You can also use the UI to install apps by using auto deployment, either through [the Marketplace plugin](./purchasing-apps-on-liferay-marketplace.md), the Purchased Apps screen in the Control Panel, or the [App Manager](./managing-apps.md).
-See [Installing Apps via the UI](./installing-apps-via-the-ui.md) for an overview of this approach.

 ## App Management